Community IMPACT: Reducing Cancer and Improving Health Outcomes in Philadelphia Neighborhoods

 Research Methods

-We will use novel methods for small area estimation to derive neighborhood-level measures and create maps and other visual displays and study the associations of neighborhood-level factors with social and environmental characteristics across the city.
-We will also quantify disparities in cancer outcomes by race/ethnicity, immigration, and socioeconomic characteristics.
+We used novel methods for small area estimation to derive neighborhood-level measures and create maps and other visual displays and study the associations of neighborhood-level factors with social and environmental characteristics across the city.
+We also quantified disparities in cancer outcomes by race/ethnicity, immigration, and socioeconomic characteristics.

 Research Results

-Results will be reported in scientific publications and made accessible to a broader audience.
-Thus the data we create will not only enhance scientific understanding and provide valuable tracking data for public health in the city but also provide empowering information to communities.
+Results were accessible to a broader audience via a report and an app on the State of Cancer in Philadelphia.
+Thus the data we created not only enhanced scientific understanding and provided valuable tracking data for public health in the city but also provided empowering information to communities.

 Acknowledgements